dimitryB/overledger-sdk-java/overledger-sdk-bitcoin/README.md

 If no private key provided, a new private key will be automatically generated.

 UTXO need to be added into the account before all other functions.
-Use method BitcoinAccount#addUtxo(txhash, outpoint, wallueInSatoshi, blockHeight, address) to add UTXO
+Use method BitcoinAccount#addUtxo(transactionHash, outpoint, valueInSatoshi, blockHeight, address) to add UTXO

 Use BitcoinAccount#sign(fromAddress, toAddress, message, dltTransaction) to sign DLT transaction.